segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/ios-faqs.md

-## How Do You Handle Unique Identifiers?
+## How does Segment handle unique identifiers?

 A key component of any analytics platform is consistently and accurately identifying users.
 Some kind of ID must be assigned and persisted on the device so that user actions can be effectively studied.
 This is especially important for funnel conversion analysis and retention analysis.

 Naturally the Analytics SDK needs a unique ID for each user.
 To protect end-users' privacy, Apple places restrictions on how these IDs can be generated and used.
-Here's an explanation of these policies from Apple, and how we generate IDs in compliance.
+Here's an explanation of these policies from Apple, and how Segment generates IDs in compliance.

 Before iOS 5 developers had access to uniqueIdentifier which was a hardware-specific serial number that was consistent across different apps, vendors and installs.
 Starting with iOS 5, however, [Apple deprecated access to this identifier](https://developer.apple.com/news/?id=3212013a).
 In iOS 6 Apple introduced the identifierForVendor which protects end-users from cross-app identification.
 In iOS 7 Apple [restricted access to the device's MAC address](http://techcrunch.com/2013/06/14/ios-7-eliminates-mac-address-as-tracking-option-signaling-final-push-towards-apples-own-ad-identifier-technology/), which was being used by many developers as a workaround to get a device-specific serial number similar to like uniqueIdentifier.